Jip-Hop/switch/README.md

 **regarding gatekeeper**

-To supress gatekeeper hold ctrl button down(mac OS Sierrra) while opening the application the first time.
+To supress gatekeeper hold ctrl button down(macOS Sierrra) while opening the application the first time.
 You can also change permissions from within privacy/security settings.

 **For coders**

+About working inside the source_code folder
-Inside source_code folder there is a Build_dmg_package(.app) application.
-When double clicked it will copy and overwrite all .txt files over in source_code folder into the cr2hdr(.app) located one level up in source tree.
-After copying the script will continue to build a package dmg which will be placed one level up.(Thanks to dmilligan for dmg script).
+Inside source_code folder there is a Build_dmg_package.command script.
+When double clicked it will copy and overwrite all .txt files over in source_code folder into the cr2hdr(.app) one level up in source tree.
+After copying a mac dmg package will be created.
+Run chmod u=rwx on the script for full privilegies if needed.

 **MAIN**